Widevine DRM

 The license proxy server ensures compliance to user authorization and authentications with respect to the DRM license requests it receives from client devices.
 It then sends licenses sanctioned by the Widevine cloud licensing service back to client devices.

 Client devices typically include Android smartphones, set-top box, TV, browsers like Chrome and Firefox.
-Widevine-supported devices are manufactured under a dedicated contract with Widevine, which allows access to the key box and CDM module.
+Widevine-supported devices are manufactured under a dedicated contract with Widevine, which allows access to the key box and Widevine CDM module.

 For third-party DRM solutions providers to obtain a license proxy server and deliver Widevine licences, they must qualify for the Certified Widevine Implementation Partner (CWIP) program.